 Sunflower oil isn’t a GMO product.
 In contrast, canola oil mainly comes from genetically modified varieties.

-Both have similar smoke points, so they both are excellent for frying.
+Both have similar smoke points, so they both are excellent for cooking.

-Most noteworthy, both are rich in omega-6 fats.
-They are cheap vegetable oils and the food industry uses them everywhere.
+Most noteworthy, both are rich in omega-6s.
+They are cheap vegetable oils, highly used by the food industry.

 - US Department of Agriculture – Sunflower oil